kfsone/amul/archive/README.md

 After version 900 I was looking at 1.0 and wanted to change the name.

-The first name I chose was "AGH" - Amiga Game Handler.
+The first name I chose was "AGL" - Amiga Game Language.
 I'd been doing a lot of work on making it possible to run games like AMUL from inside some popular BBS software, and also written "AMod" (Answer that Modem) as a way to eliminate needing a BBS just to run games.